 What will happen at the emergency department or sexual assault center?

-A caregiver will examine you and treat your injuries.
-Police officers and caregivers will ask you questions about the assault.
+A healthcare provider will examine you and treat your injuries.
+Police officers and healthcare providers will ask you questions about the assault.
 Throughout the process, you will be told exactly what will be done and why.
 All of your information will be kept private.
 During your exam, you can ask questions or refuse any part of the process.
 You can ask to have someone with you.
 This may include a friend, family member, or other medical advocate.
-Your caregiver will collect any evidence that your attacker may have left on your body or clothes.
+Your healthcare provider will collect any evidence that your attacker may have left on your body or clothes.

-- Exam: During your exam, your caregiver will check for bruises, cuts, and other injuries.
-She will carefully examine your genitals, anus, and mouth.
-Special tools may be used to check for tears and other damage.
+- A physical exam will be used so your healthcare provider can check for bruises, cuts, and other injuries.
+Your provider will carefully examine your genitals, anus, and mouth.
+Tools may be used to check for tears and other damage.

-- Blood tests: These may be done to test for sexually transmitted infections (STIs).
+- Blood tests may be done to test for sexually transmitted infections (STIs).
 These include hepatitis B, human immunodeficiency virus (HIV), and syphilis.
 Blood samples also can help the police tell your blood from your attacker's blood.

-- Urine tests: Your urine may be tested for STIs or alcohol and drugs your attacker may have given you.
+- Urine samples may be tested for STIs or alcohol and drugs your attacker may have given you.
 It may also be used to check if you were already pregnant and find what medicine is right for you.

 How is a sexual assault treated?

-- Hepatitis B vaccine: You may receive a hepatitis B vaccine if you have not been vaccinated before.
+- A hepatitis B vaccine may be given if you have not received it before.
 You will need 2 follow-up doses.
 You will need the second dose 1 to 2 months after the first dose.
 You will need the third dose 4 to 6 months after the first dose.
 You need all 3 doses for the vaccine to work.

-- Antibiotics: These help prevent sexually transmitted infections caused by bacteria.
+- Antibiotics help prevent or treat sexually transmitted infections caused by bacteria.
 These medicines can help prevent gonorrhea, chlamydia, and syphilis.
 Take them as directed.

-- Emergency contraceptive medicine: These help prevent pregnancy.
+- Emergency contraceptive medicine may be given if you are a woman to help prevent pregnancy.
 Take them as directed.

 Where can I find support and more information?